skit-ai/emotion-tts-dataset/README.md

 ## Download

 The dataset can be downloaded by clicking on this [link](https://emotion-tts.s3.ap-south-1.amazonaws.com/emotions.zip).
+Incase you face any issues please reach out to swaraj@skit.ai.

 ## Citation